kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    Now that you have a module, you need to add the code for this module inside of the `payments` declaration—that is, before the closing parenthesis that marks the end of the module declaration.

-   For more information about defining modules, see [Modules](/smart-contracts/modules).
+   For more information about defining modules, see [Modules and references](/smart-contracts/modules).

 ## Define a schema and table

 The `payments` modules stores information about accounts and balances in the `payments-table` database table.
-This table keeps track of the balance of the accounts that are associated with th  `Sarah` and `James` account keysets. accounts for.
+This table keeps track of the balance of the accounts that are associated with the `Sarah` and `James` account keysets.
-The schema for the payments-table looks like this:
+The schema for the `payments-table` looks like this:

 | Field name | Field type |
 | --------- | --------- |
 | balance | decimal |
 | guard | guard |

+To define the schema and table:

 1. Open the modified `simple-payment.pact` file in your code editor.